Ajmer Monuments

 On the south wing of the Mehfil khana stands

-the Jama Masjid or Shah Jahani Mosque, which is a fine piece
+the Jama Masjid or Shah Jahani Mosque (Great Mosque of Marble

-of Moghul architecture.
-All the 99 sacred names of Allah with
+the 99 sacred names of Allah with 33 Quranic verses are beautifully

-33 Quranic verses are beautifully inscribed in the mosque.
+inscribed in the mosque.

 Annual Urs and other Functions